-James D. Buntrock is the vice chair of information management and analytics at Mayo Clinic.
+James D. Buntrock is the vice chair of information technology at Mayo Clinic leading Enterprise Technology Services.
 He also serves as the information technology (IT) director for Mayo's three collaborative centers — the Center for Individualized Medicine, the Center for Regenerative Medicine and the Center for the Science of Health Care Delivery — supporting discovery, translation and application of new models of care, along with new diagnostics and therapies.

 Mr. Buntrock is currently active with sponsorship for Patient-Centered Outcomes Research Institute: Clinical Data Research Networks (CDRN) – Phase II and Center for Computational Biotechnology and Genomic Medicine (CCBGM).